-President of the Law Society, Lucy Scott-Moncrieff, promotes UK legal services in Brazil.
+Past president of the Law Society, Lucy Scott-Moncrieff, promotes UK legal services in Brazil.

-Deputy vice-president, Andrew Caplen, of the Law Society speaks at the Black History Month inspiration evening.
+President, Andrew Caplen, of the Law Society speaks at the Black History Month inspiration evening.

 The future of the UK's relationship with the rest of the EU is a hot topic.
 The Law Society is contributing to the debate.

 The Law Society continues to oppose legal aid cuts.
 Our priority is to continue to influence the Ministry of Justice in our members' interests.

 We aim to create a stable and competitive insurance market to ensure affordable and accessible insurance for the entire profession.